dreamvids/not_dlive/README.md

-# DreamVids Chat Server
+# DreamVids Live Server

-DreamVids uses this server to power its chat rooms
+DreamVids uses this server to power its chat rooms and the live system